Lesser flamingo: Breeding

-In Africa, where they are most numerous, the lesser flamingos breed principally on the highly caustic Lake Natron in northern Tanzania.
+In Africa, where they are most common, the lesser flamingos breed principally on the highly caustic Lake Natron in northern Ngorongoro District in Arusha Region of Tanzania.
 Their other African breeding sites are at Etosha Pan, Makgadikgadi Pan, and Kamfers Dam.
-The last confirmed breeding at Aftout es Saheli in coastal Mauritania was in 1965.
+The last confirmed breeding season at Aftout es Saheli in coastal Mauritania was in 1965.
 Breeding occurred at Lake Magadi in Kenya in 1962 when Lake Natron was unsuitable due to flooding.
 In the early 20th century, breeding was also observed at Lake Nakuru.

 The species also breeds in southwestern and southern Asia.
 In 1974, they bred at the Rann of Kutch, but since then, only at the Zinzuwadia and Purabcheria salt pans in northwestern India.
 Some movement of individuals occurs between Africa and India.

 Like all flamingos, they lay a single chalky-white egg on a mound they build of mud.
 Chicks join creches soon after hatching, sometimes numbering over 100,000 individuals.
 The creches are marshalled by a few adult birds that lead them by foot to fresh water, a journey that can reach over 20 mi.

-Conservation
+Threats

-Despite being the most numerous species of flamingo, it is classified as near threatened due to its declining population and the low number of breeding sites, some of which are threatened by human activities.
+Despite being the most common species of flamingo, it is classified as near threatened due to its declining population and the low number of breeding sites, some of which are threatened by human activities.